The most unique area in Mykonos Town is known as Little Venice.

 The island is world famous mostly for its nightlife.
-Getting in one of the nightclubs or, at least, trying a cocktail in the many bars, must be added in your things to do list.
+Getting in one of the nightclubs or, at least, trying a cocktail in the many bars, must be added to your bucket list.

 Some of the best bars and clubs to visit are:

-• Cavo Paradiso club: As an internationally acknowledged party hub, Cavo Paradiso club in Mykonos is where you want to be for an unforgettable clubbing experience.
+• Cavo Paradiso: As an internationally acknowledged party hub, Cavo Paradiso club in Mykonos is where you want to be for an unforgettable clubbing experience.

 All the partying takes place around its Mykonos-shaped swimming pool, the main attraction on the spot.
 With world-acclaimed DJs frequenting the club, including Carl Cox and David Guetta, the legendary parties at Cavo Paradiso can easily attract over 3000 people.

-• 180° Sunset Bar: For a more chilled-out atmosphere and exotic cocktails with a panoramic view, don't skip a visit to 180° Sunset Bar.
-This is an open rooftop bar located in Mykonos Castle Panigirakis, offering breathtaking views of the stars or the sunset, the sea and Mykonos Town.
+• 180° Sunset: For a more chilled-out atmosphere and exotic cocktails with a panoramic view, don't skip a visit to 180° Sunset Bar.
+This is an open rooftop bar located in Mykonos Castle Panigirakis, offering breathtaking views of the stars or the sunset, the sea, and Mykonos Town.
 This is one of the best sceneries in Mykonos!

 • Caprice Bar: While you're in Mykonos Town, you may also stop by for a drink at the mythical Caprice Bar, which is located in the quarter of Little Venice.

-It offers some of the best views on the island, along with exotic cocktails and upbeat ambience.
+It offers some of the best views on the island, along with exotic cocktails and an upbeat ambiance.

-In Mykonos, you will find a wide variety of boat and sailing tours.
-The nearby uninhabited islets are ideal for a day visit!
-Don't forget to add one of the following tours in your list of things to do!
+You will find a wide variety of boat and sailing tours going to Delos but also on the island of Rhenia.
+The nearby uninhabited islets are ideal for a day's visit!
+Don't forget to add one of the following tours to your list!